mohibul75/cloud-devops-practice/README.md

 > **Note**: Due to time constraints, the monitoring stack implementation is currently basic.
 While all components are functional and properly integrated, advanced features like custom dashboards and alerting rules can be introduced.

+>**Note**: SSL certificated is not set up in the current configuration sue to time constraints.

 ## Development Practices

 The project follows industry-standard software development lifecycle (SDLC) practices: